ClockworkGold/jekyll-site/index.md

 layout: default
 ---

-# Welcome to Clockwork Gold Pottery
+# OXEN Arts

-We make handmade ceramics from our home studio in the Midwest.
+I make handmade ceramics in Minnesota.
 Check out our latest work on [the blog](blog.html) or browse the [photo gallery](gallery.html).